 - Optionally, part or all of the entire message bit stream

-IBM offers a sophisticated business rule management system (BRMS), allowing business users to dynamically control aspects of the execution of their business processes without requiring assistance from the IT department whenever a business rule needs to be updated.
+IBM Operational Decision Manager (ODM) offers a sophisticated business rule management system (BRMS), allowing business users to dynamically control aspects of the execution of their business processes without requiring assistance from the IT department whenever a business rule needs to be updated.
 The JRules environment allows you to insert business rules into the desired points of variability in your processes, and to control the thresholds under which such rules fire.

-WebSphere Enterprise Service Bus is designed to provide an Enterprise Service Bus (ESB) for IT environments built around open standards and SOA.
-WebSphere ESB delivers easy to use functionality that is built on the messaging and Web services technologies of WebSphere Application Server.
-It is based on WebSphere Application Server Network Deployment and inherits its built-in messaging provider and qualities of service.
+IBM Integration Bus is designed to provide an Enterprise Service Bus (ESB) for IT environments built around open standards and SOA.
+The ESB capabilities are easy to use, built on the messaging and Web services technologies of WebSphere Application Server.
+Based on WebSphere Application Server Network Deployment, the capabilities inherit built-in messaging provider and qualities of service.

 - Service Component Architecture (SCA): You can monitor every invocation of any SCA service, if desired.
 SCA offers the ability to emit three events related to SCA services: an entry event, containing any input parameters (business objects) to the service, an output event, containing any return value from the service, and a fault event, in case an exception occurred during the execution of the service.
-Via this approach, you can unobtrusively monitor an application running in WebSphere ESB without having to author that application any differently.
+Through this approach, you can unobtrusively monitor an application running without having to author that application any differently.

-In Part 1, we've shown you the products that offer first-class support for WebSphere Business Monitor.
+In Part 1, we've shown you the products that offer first-class support for IBM Business Monitor.
 These products dramatically improve time-to-value by producing monitor models customized to the application you want to monitor.
-In Part 2, you'll learn about additional products that can send events to WebSphere Business Monitor, with some additional required at model authoring time.
+In Part 2, you'll learn about additional products that can send events to IBM Business Monitor, with some additional required at model authoring time.
 In Part 3, you'll learn how to programmatically instrument an application to send events.

 Some scenarios require more work on the part of IT developers than others, but all provide for a rich experience for the business users of the dashboards, providing them insight into the performance of their business and suggesting areas for improvement in their business processes, wherever such processes may run.